CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.4 Mobile data carrier.md

+Table of content

+[toc]

 1 description
 --------------

 ### 1.1 Introduction

-Mobile data carriers are used for many different purposes, such as transporting data, storing data or using data on the move.
+Mobile data carriers are used for many different purposes, such as data transport, storage of data or data use on the move.
 There are many different variants of mobile data carriers, including removable disks, CD-ROMs, DVDs, magnetic tapes, USB hard disks and USB sticks.
 These various forms and applications do not always make all the necessary safety considerations.

 Data carriers can be classified according to whether they are read-only, write-once or rewritable.
 They can also be subdivided according to further criteria, for example

 * according to the type of data storage: analogue or digital media, as they can be edited: without technical aids, such as.
 As paper, or only with technical aids, such as.
 As DVDs, according to their design: removable media, external data storage or media that are integrated into other devices.
 * how they can be processed: without technical aids, such as: As paper, or only with technical aids, such as.
 As DVDs, according to their design: removable media, external data storage or media that are integrated into other devices.
-* according to their design: removable media, external data storage or data carriers that are integrated into other devices.
+* according to their design: removable data media, external data storage media or data carriers that are integrated into other devices.
 Interchangeable media, sometimes referred to as removable media, are inserted into a drive.
 Examples include CD-ROMs, DVDs, Blu-ray Discs, magnetic tapes and memory cards.
 External data storage devices, such as USB sticks and external hard disks, can be connected directly to an IT system.
 Examples of disks that are integrated with other devices include the storage components in smartphones, tablets, and digital cameras.

 In addition to the digital data carriers, information on paper or other analog data carriers must also be taken into account in the security concept.
 This concerns for example printouts and copies as well as the use of fax services.
-Further information can be found in the blocks SYS.4.1 Printers, Copiers and Multifunction Devices and NET.4.3 Fax Machine.
+Additional information can be found in the blocks SYS.4.1 Printers, Copiers and Multifunction Devices and NET.4.3 Fax Machine.

 These implementation notes show on the one hand how the information stored on mobile data carriers can be used safely and how on the other hand how an unauthorized disclosure of information via mobile data carriers should be prevented.

 ### 1.2 Life cycle

-For the safe handling of mobile data carriers, a number of measures have to be implemented, beginning with the planning and conception through the procurement up to the emergency preparedness.
+For the safe handling of mobile data carriers, a number of measures have to be implemented, beginning with the planning and conception to the procurement up to the emergency preparedness.
 The steps that should be taken and the actions that should be followed in each step are listed below.

 ** planning and conception **